The Secret of the Guarantors for the Giving of the Torah: From the Mouths of Babes and Sucklings

 Regarding this, we say in Tehillim (Psalms):

-"Out of the mouths of babes and sucklings You have established strength, because of Your adversaries, to silence the enemy and the avenger"
+"Out of the mouth of babes and sucklings You have founded strength, because of Your adversaries, that You might still the enemy and the avenger"

 Israel said: "Alright, we will bring the holy Patriarchs—Avraham, Yitzchak, and Yaakov."
 Hashem said to them: "They themselves cannot be guarantors, because I hold 'debts' against them."